 Interpreting the Ratio

 Interpreting the total debt to total assets ratio requires careful consideration of industry benchmarks and company-specific factors.
-Generally, a lower ratio is considered more favorable, as it indicates lower financial risk.
-However, what constitutes a "high" or "low" ratio can vary significantly depending on the industry.
+In real terms, generally, a lower ratio is considered more favorable, as it indicates lower financial risk.
+That said, what constitutes a "high" or "low" ratio can vary significantly depending on the industry.

 Limitations of the Ratio